Camberley: Electricity

+Water

 The Frimley and Farnborough District Water Company was formed in 1893 and began to supply Camberley four years later.
 Water was extracted from the chalk aquifer and was piped to a filtration plant at Frimley Green, before being pumped to a service reservoir on Frith Hill.
-In 1893, the Basingstoke Canal company agreed that the water company could abstract up to 200000 impgal per day from the canal, at a cost of 1 penny per 1000 impgal.
+In 1893, the Basingstoke Canal Company agreed that the water company could abstract up to 200000 impgal per day from the canal, at a cost of 1 penny per 1000 impgal.
 In 2023, the drinking water supply for Camberley is provided by South East Water.

+Sewage

 Initially, wastewater from Camberley was disposed of in cesspits or discharged to local streams.
 In the mid-1880s a drainage system was installed, leading to a sewage farm at Yorktown.
 Following a report in 1902, which condemned the state of the town sewers, new pipework was installed and a new wastewater treatment works opened in Yorktown in 1907.
 In 2023, Camberley Sewage Treatment Works is operated by Thames Water.

+Postal service

 The postal service to Yorktown began in 1844 and the first postmaster was appointed in 1890.
 The telephone service to Camberley commenced in April 1897.